samergul/EmployeeMangementSystem/Controlling-the-lifetime-of-your-objects-through-Dynamite's-custom-lifetime-scopes.md

 ### How to use Dynamite's custom lifetimes

-Simply end you type registrations with the lifetime you want:
+Simply end your type registrations with the lifetime you want:

 ```
 builder.RegisterType<QuickLinkService>().As<IQuickLinkService>().InstancePerSite();